 Dr. Zukin and colleagues have previously studied a particular “master regulator” protein, the mammalian target of rapamycin complex 1 (mTORC1), and found that it is overactivated in the hippocampus of Fragile X mice.
 Too much mTORC1 leads to too little of the cleanup system (‘autophagy’) and therefore too much of many other proteins.

-The Zukin team will examine whether impaired autophagy causes impaired learning in Fragile X mice.
-They will also investigate whether it can explain the differences seen in the structure of spine-like protrusions on dendrites (connections between neurons), which in Fragile X mimic an immature morphology (shape).
+With this grant the Zukin team examined whether impaired autophagy causes impaired learning in Fragile X mice.
+They also investigated whether it can explain the differences seen in the structure of spine-like protrusions on dendrites (connections between neurons), which in Fragile X appear immature.
 Then they will look for novel therapeutic strategies that target the autophagy pathway to rescue autophagy and learning in Fragile X mice.